Skip to main content

 Bill Summary

-Section 1 of the bill creates the office of sustainability in the department of personnel (department).
-The office of sustainability is required to work with state agencies and institutions of higher education to implement environmentally sustainable practices.
-The powers, duties, and functions of the office of sustainability include:
+Section 1 of the act creates the office of sustainability (office) in the department of personnel (department).
+The office is required to work with state agencies to implement environmentally sustainable practices.

-The bill creates the state agency sustainability revolving fund (revolving fund) and directs the state treasurer to transfer $540,230 $400,000 from the general fund to the revolving fund.
-The bill specifies that the office of sustainability may use the money in the revolving fund for the purposes of operating the office and replacing the state's gas- and diesel-powered equipment located in ozone nonattainment areas as designated by the U.S. environmental protection agency.
+Section 1 also creates the state agency sustainability revolving fund (revolving fund) and directs the state treasurer to transfer $400,000 from the general fund to the revolving fund each year.
+The office may use the money in the revolving fund for the purposes of operating the office and replacing the state's gas- and diesel-powered equipment located in ozone nonattainment areas as designated by the U.S. environmental protection agency.

-The bill also creates the inflation reduction act elective pay cash fund (cash fund), which consists of money received by the department pursuant to the elective pay provisions of the act, all of which must be deposited into the cash fund to be used for the purposes of the office.
+Section 1 also requires the office to review and coordinate state agencies' applications for elective pay funding available under the federal "Inflation Reduction Act of 2022" (IRA).
+State agencies are required to submit elective pay applications directly to the office of the state controller.
+The inflation reduction act elective pay cash fund (cash fund) is created, and all money received by the state or state agencies pursuant to the elective pay provisions of the IRA must be deposited into the cash fund to be used for the purposes of the office.

 • The grant program applies to both heating-only and combined heating and cooling systems;